ziwan1/greengridcapstone/README.md

 Link to the dataset: https://intip.in/datasetcuaca

+Use the linecutter.py script to delete the first 3 lines of each csv in the dataset.

-In this GitHub directory there will be several models of training results from the datasets we collected
+In this GitHub directory there will be several models of training results from the datasets we collected.

 If you want to do training, then do the following steps:
 1. Extract the capstone.zip file